Skip to main content

 The simplest method to correctly create your options for setup is to use the GoogleIdentityOptionsBuilder.
 This class contains helper functions to construct the options correctly for the setup of your application.
 The builder is setup in such a way that you can use a single code base and the builder will determine the correct values to use in the GoogleIdentityOptions instance based on the current platform of the device.
 This allows you to simplify your code having one code base for both Android and iOS.
 If you wish more control you can use the direct accessors, setClientID and setServerClientID, which will ignore the current platform.

-As a minimum you will need to set the iOS Client ID:
+At a minimum you will need to specify the iOS and Android client IDs:

 var options:GoogleIdentityOptions = new GoogleIdentityOptionsBuilder()